Fitness & Recreation

 - To see a full listing of our classes with descriptions please click on the Group Exercise Class Description Tab

-- All group exercise classes are subject to cancellation for University Holidays, emergencies, and weather restrictions.
-Please be sure to visit the HSU app for all updates
+- **All group exercise classes are subject to cancellation for University Holidays, emergencies, and weather restrictions.
+An email will be sent to all group exercise participants on cancellations

 Come and try TRX, designed to target both upper- and lower-body muscular strength using body weight with overhead leverage TRX straps.